 *.sql file will overwrite the current contents of your database.
 Make sure to take a backup just in case.
 If you’re not comfortable doing this, please check with a developer first.

 If you’re restoring your database due to the fact that you think your WordPress site might have been hacked, there are a few additional steps we recommend taking.
 Remember, if you’re a Kinsta client, we offer free hack fixes!
-So make sure to reach out first, as we are happy to help 24×7.
+So make sure to reach out first, as we are happy to help 24/7.
+Suggested reading: How to Export a WordPress Site.

 Change Your Database Password

-If you were hacked, you should reset your MySQL database password.
+If your WordPress site got hacked, you should reset your MySQL database password.
 Under the Database Access section in the MyKinsta dashboard, you will find a “Generate new database password” option.
 When you use this your

 wp-config.php file is automatically updated (as long as it’s located in the site root, which is the default).
 If it’s not in the root, you can manually update your wp-config.php file.